xopt-org/Xopt/README.md

 Configuring an Xopt run
 ===============
 Xopt runs can be specified via a YAML file or dictonary input.
+This requires `generator`, `evaluator`, and `vocs` to be specified, along with optional general options such as `max_evaluations`.
+An example to run a multi-objective optimiation of a user-defined function `my_function` is:
 ```yaml
 generator:
     name: cnsga